Everything About DIY Oil Filter Replacement

 For effective operation, the oil filter must have:

-• The necessary fineness of screening out contaminants.
-This parameter is determined by the pore size of the filter element;
+- The necessary fineness of screening out contaminants.
+The pore size of the filter element determines this parameter;

-• Low hydraulic resistance.
-This is necessary for easier supply of thickened oil to rubbing parts during cold engine start;
+- Low hydraulic resistance.
+This is necessary for a more accessible supply of thickened oil to rubbing parts during cold engine start;

-• A sufficiently strong body and a reliable seal to protect against mechanical stress and in the event of an increase in pressure in the lubrication system.
+- A strong body and a reliable seal protect against mechanical stress during increased pressure in the lubrication system.

 The oil filter traps impurities, which, depending on the origin, can be:

-• Organic, which are formed as a result of incomplete combustion of fuel and “waste” of oil;
+- Organic, which is formed as a result of incomplete combustion of fuel and “waste” of oil;

-• Inorganic.
-Dust, small metal chips, which inevitably form during running-in and during engine operation.
+- Inorganic.
+Dust and small metal chips inevitably form during running-in and engine operation.

 Design features